Hyjaz/documents/README.md

-# documents
+# ECA Documents
-A repository for documentation and other MD documents related to the Electra project.
+A repository contains documentations and technical specifications of the Electra project.